NatasaMiric/rock-papper-scissors/README.md

 ![](docs/colorpalette.png)

-The chosen colors are vibrant and bright to add a positive character and playfulness to the website.
+The chosen colors for the buttons are vibrant and bright to add a positive character and playfulness to the website.
+The dark grey background color provides good contrast.

 ### Typography